1v4n4/weather-app/README.md

   Run `npm run` build in  Terminal to build the assets using webpack.
   Run `npm run` start in Terminal to start the server and look at the result in localhost:8080.

+## Getting API key

+  An API key is necessary for using OpenWeatherMap data that can be obtained at the Open Weather's website, after registration.
+That key must be added at the end of an URL request for fetching API's data.
+Basic data packages are free.
+More information can be found here `https://openweathermap.org/current`.
+  However, this app has API key build in, and it can be used without any credentials.

 ## Author
 **Ivana Novaković-Leković**